 The Company has not established a formal policy regarding Director attendance at its Annual Meeting, but it encourages all Directors to attend these meetings and reimburses expenses associated with attendance.
-The non-executive Chairman presides at the Annual Meeting.
-All the Directors attended the Annual Meeting in 2014.
+The Chairman presides at the Annual Meeting.
+All the Directors attended the Annual Meeting in 2015 with the exception of James Morris who was ill.